bbrzycki/setigen/docs/source/voltages.rst

                digitize=False,
                verbose=True)

-In the :code:`record()` call, if no `num_blocks` or `obs_length` is specified, data will be recorded matching the total length / size of the input data.
+In the :code:`record()` call, if no :code:`num_blocks` or :code:`obs_length` is specified, data will be recorded matching the total length / size of the input data.
 You may specify these parameters to record a smaller amount of data (starting from the beginning of the input), but of course you can't produce a longer recording than what is present in the input.

 Behind the scenes, at each iteration, the backend will read in a full data block from disk, and set requantizer statistics (target mean, target standard deviation) for each (antenna, polarization) pair for the real and imaginary quantizer components.
 Then, the synthetic data passing through the pipeline is requantized to the corresponding standard deviations in each complex component, but instead of centering to the target mean, they are centered to zero mean.
 This is so that when we add the synthetic data to the existing data, we don't change the overall voltage means.
 After these are added together, we finally requantize once more with the same requantizers, to the target mean and standard deviations.
 This procedure is done to match the existing data statistics and magnitudes as best as possible.

 You may also check out this example notebook: `06_starting_from_existing_raw_files.ipynb <https://github.com/bbrzycki/setigen/blob/main/jupyter-notebooks/voltage/06_starting_from_existing_raw_files.ipynb>`_.